-The research undertaken in Modern Languages incorporates the following research centres:
+The research undertaken in Modern Languages and Linguistics incorporates the following research centres:

 Centre Director: Professor Roumyana Slabakova